Art Deco-inspired homes in Elwood | The New Daily

 Elwood is a treasure trove of quaint boutiques, established family businesses, brunch institutions and trendy cocktail bars, offering residents a vibrant lifestyle within minutes from their home.

-Elsternwick and Elwood Parks provide the perfect opportunity for residents to live an active lifestyle, with well established walking/running/cycle tracks and designated fitness areas.
+Elsternwick and Elwood parks provide the perfect opportunity for residents to live an active lifestyle, with well-established walking, running and cycle tracks and designated fitness areas.

-Central Melbourne is only 7 kilometres away, with a direct route along St Kilda Road providing a connection to the CBD.
+Central Melbourne is only seven kilometres away, with a direct route along St Kilda Road providing a connection to the CBD.

 Secure one of only 15 superbly positioned residences in this exclusive Elwood today from $1,500,000.
 Reach out to the Keystone Property Group sales team via Urban.com.au.